alexfernandez/alexfernandez.github.io/permanent/cv.md

 But it was already feeling its age in 1996.
 So I got hold of an amazing Apple PowerMac 7500, and used it to learn Pascal, Perl and C.
-I even got to learn a bit of C++ and Objective-C
-(back when it was not fashionable).
+I even got to learn a bit of C++ and even some Objective-C (back when it was not fashionable).

 ### Teaching